The European car industry is in crisis. The results of the European industry in 2023 were record-breaking (analysis by Gemini).

 EU hydrogen infrastructure

-Luca de Meo’s pet project is the small European car: the Cinquecento-Clio-up! (a better name is yet to be found).
+Luca de Meo's pet project is the European small car: the Cinquecento-Clio-up! (a better name is to be found).
 Because these small cars, for which Japan is famous, save up to 75% of the resources used.
-That’s even more than the switch from combustion engines to electric!
+That's even more than the switch from combustion engines to electric!

-And in doing so, he reminds us of a successful European project: Airbus.
+And it reminds us of a successful European project: Airbus.
 No European country alone is capable of producing a player in the aerospace industry.
 But together, France, Germany, Spain and the UK produce civil and military aircraft on a global scale.

 Nevertheless, one of the most important projects is missing from the list.